osmosis-labs/osmosis/x/validator-preference/README.md

 **State Modifications:**

-- Follows the same rule as `CreateValidatorSetPreference` except for the following
+- Follows the same rule as `CreateValidatorSetPreference` for weights checks.
-- Update the `KVStore` value for the specific owner address key
+- Update the `KVStore` value for the specific owner address key.
+- Run the unstake logic and restake the tokens with updated weights.

 ### StakeToValidatorSet